ironicbadger/pms-wiki/docs/06-hardware/cases.md

 <figure markdown>
 ![alexs-uk-server](../images/hardware/cases/define-r5.jpg)
 <figcaption>This is Alex's old server from before he emigrated to the USA.
-It lives in the UK as his primary off-site [backup](../04-day-two/backups.md) system.</figcaption>
+It lives in the UK as his primary off-site <a href="../04-day-two/backups.md">backup</a> system.</figcaption>
 </figure>

 * Motherboard Form Factor - Mini-ITX, mATX, ATX